timboettiger/action-replay-mk-iii/README.md

 - a region adapter
 - a cheat code finder
 - a cheat code database
-- a mouse driven user interface
+- a mouse or joypad driven user interface

 Finding in-depth information (or even basic manuals) for this Super Nintendo device is difficult.
 Here you find:
 - revised manuals (de/en)